0Shift/Udacity-CloudDev-Project-5/README.md

 # Functionality of the application

-This appliation will allow to create/remove/update/get TODO items.
+This application will allow to create/remove/update/get TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

 # Functions to be implemented